TAG Rugby Champions for Two Years in a Row!

 We employ two music teachers, one to teach weekly music lessons to the children in Nursery and Reception and another who teaches a weekly music lesson to children in Y1 to Y6.
 The Music National Curriculum is taught to children during these sessions.

-In addition to this children have weekly instrument lessons starting in Y1 where they play the African drums.
+In addition to this children have weekly instrument lessons.
+This starts in Year 1 where they play the African drums each week and this continues into Year 2.

-In Y2 all children start to learn to play the violin which they continue to develop in Y3.
-They can then continue this in smaller groups in Y4.
-Once children are in Y5 and Y6 they learn to play either a flute, clarinet, trombone or trumpet.
+In Y3 all children start to learn to play the violin which they continue to develop in Y4.
+They can then continue this in smaller groups in Y5.
+Once children are in Y5 and Y6 they learn to play either a flute, clarinet, trombone or trumpet or continue to play the violin.

 Children regularly perform at concerts in and outside of school.
 They take part in borough brass, wind and strings concerts and showcases.

-In addition to this we have a school choir which children can join once they enter Y3 up to Y6 and our children sing in a local school community choir called Globetown Voices.
+In addition to this our children sing in a local school community choir called Globetown Voices.

-The highlight of the year is our annual Summer Music Festival where everyone performs to the entire school community.
+The highlight of the year is our annual Summer Music Festival where everyone performs to the entire school community in our playground.
+Each year we are very lucky as the sun always shines for us!

 Wednesday Music Centre

-From the summer term 2016 Globe is hosting a Wednesday Music Centre run by Tower Hamlets Arts & Music Education Service (THAMES).
+Globe hosts a Wednesday Music Centre run by Tower Hamlets Arts & Music Education Service (THAMES).
 This is open to children between 7 and 13 years old who are at the early stages of learning string, woodwind or brass instruments, and who are already receiving instrumental lessons during the week.
 Students play in either a string or wind ensemble in the first part of the session and then join together to play as a full orchestra for the second part of the session.
+There is also a choir.

 There is a concert at the end of every term for students to showcase their musicianship, as well as further performance opportunities and projects, including working with creative partners.